beccam/katakoda-scenarios/nodejs/step1.md

 Wait for Cassandra to finish starting up, this shouldn't take long!
-When it is finished, start the Python interpreter:
+When it is finished, start the Node.js REPL:

- `python`{{execute}}:
+ `node`{{execute}}: